Buying a house in England & Wales

 The amount that lenders will be willing to lend you will vary.
 Many lenders now calculate how much they are willing to lend by taking into account your other financial commitments, as well as your income.
 Others may use a more traditional standard lending limit, such as three and a half times income – the exact amount will depend on the lender.

 If you are getting advice, advisers have a duty to take reasonable steps to ensure you can afford a mortgage that they recommend.
 Whether or not you get advice, lenders are required to lend responsibly and will try to make sure you do not overstretch your finances.

-The FSA consumer website has a useful section on financial planning, including tools to help you build your own financial plan and a personal budget calculator.
+The Money Advice Service website has a useful section on financial planning, including tools to help you build your own financial plan and a personal budget calculator.